Bell Burnell Graduate Scholarship Fund: How the fund is administered

-Find out more about who can apply and how the fund will be administered.
+Find out more about who can apply and how the fund is administered.

-The Fund is expected to be open for applications towards the end of this year.
+The Fund will be open for applications from 1 November 2019.
 Those who have completed the interest form will receive updates as they become available.

 Description of the Fund